 And let's talk about device compatibility.
 Browser extensions typically work only on desktops.
 In our world of smartphones and tablets, this limitation could be a significant drawback for comprehensive website reviews.

-That said, for internal team use or quick annotations, Markup Hero shines.
-It's straightforward, fast, and can significantly streamline your team's review process.
 While Markup Hero offers a handy solution for quick, internal website annotations, it's worth considering these limitations.
 As with any tool in web development, the key is to evaluate how well it fits into your specific workflow and client interaction needs.
-It might be just the thing for rapid internal feedback, but may not be ideal for all client-facing situations.
+It might be just the thing for rapid internal revisions, but may not be ideal for all client-facing situations.

 Markup Hero Pricing